Legg-Calve-Perthes Disease fundamentals

 Ask your surgeon for complete post-operative instructions.

 How long is the recovery period after surgery?

 Recovery times vary from patient to patient.

 What is the rehab after surgery?

 Rehabilitation is prescribed based on the patient’s needs.

-How will my child manage at home during recovery from the procedure?
+How will a child manage at home during recovery from the procedure?